How to Choose the Right Curtain Rod for Your Room

 Curtain colors can either complement or contrast the look and feel of your space.
 If you want the curtains to blend in with the room, pick a color compatible with the furniture.
 If you want the curtains to be a focal point, choose a color that contrasts the walls.
 More importantly, make sure you select a color and pattern you genuinely love.

-How to Layer Curtains with Kwik-Hang Curtain Rod Brackets
+Layer Curtains Quickly and Easily with Kwik-Hang

 Layering curtains doesn’t have to be complicated.
 Yet homeowners and renters often avoid hanging curtains altogether.
 Standard curtain hardware takes too long to install, requires multiple tools and causes wall damage.